preston-56/library-API/README.md

 - Use `/register` to create a new user.
 - Use `/login` to generate a JWT token for authentication.

-Once logged in, use the provided endpoints to manage these resources: books, authors and favorite.
+Once logged in, use the provided endpoints to manage these resources: `books`, `authors` and `favorite`.

 ---